Daraga station

 Daraga station is a railway station located on the South Main Line in Albay, Philippines.

 History

-Daraga was opened on November 1914 as part of the Legazpi Division Line from Tabaco, Albay to Iriga, Camarines Sur via Legazpi City.
+Daraga was opened in November 1914 as part of the Legazpi Division Line from Tabaco, Albay to Iriga, Camarines Sur via Legazpi City.
 The station was expanded in 1938 for the completion of the Manila-Legazpi Line.

+After years of neglect, repair works were done in 2014, when PNR was given Php1.7B for Manila-Bicol line rehabilitation.
 The station building was reconstructed and reopened on September 18, 2015 to serve the Bicol Commuter trains to and from Legazpi.
+Since then, the station has deteriorated and fallen to disrepair.